Losing a loved one in an accident is one of the most gut wrenching and heartbreaking tragedies imaginable.

 Ultimately, all California wrongful death claims must be handled on a case-by-case basis.
 The value of a wrongful death settlement can vary dramatically depending on the underlying facts.

-If you and your family lost a loved one in a preventable accident, it is essential that you consult with an experienced wrongful death lawyer as early in the claims process as possible.
+If you and your family lost a loved one in a preventable accident, it is essential that you consult with an experienced wrongful death claim attorney as early in the claims process as possible.

-Your lawyer will be able to assess the case, gather evidence, and build a strong claim — ensuring that you and your family can recover the maximum wrongful death settlement.
+Your legal practitioner will be able to assess the case, gather evidence, and build a strong claim — ensuring that you and your family can recover the maximum wrongful death settlement.
 Accountability matters.

-Get Help From Our California Wrongful Death Attorneys Right Away
+Get Help From Our California Wrongful Death Claim Attorneys Right Away

 To set up a free, completely private initial consultation, please contact our law firm right away.
 With law offices in Monterey and Santa Cruz, we handle wrongful death lawsuits throughout Southern California.